anyaevostinar/anyaevostinar.github.io/classes/257-f23/schedule.md

 This is a rough schedule of topics for each week and the expected completion of assignments.
 It will continue to be filled in throughout the term.
+Many of the links will be dead-ends until closer to the relevant date.

 **Class topics and homework information may change over the course of the term.** Please treat this schedule as a rough guide for seeing what we'll be focusing on, and expect that there will be shifts as the term progresses.